qais-yousef/myci/NODE-MANAGEMENT.md

 Set `labels` to match node name.
 Labels are used to manage where your jobs are run.
 You can assign a label to a group of nodes.
 And you can set more than one label for each node.
-For example you can have `android` label for all of your adroid devices, then you can tell a job to select any node that has this label.
+For example you can have `android` label for all of your android devices, then you can tell a job to select any node that has this label.

 Set `Usage` to `Only builds jobs with label expressions matching this node`.